andrewmcodes-archive/notes-wiki/fixing-yarn-global-commands.md

 `¯\_(ツ)_/¯`

 Today is different though because I just so happened to have seen my probably while looking in the yarn docs for a different command.
-Since I installed yarn through [[homebrew]], `which yarn` I know that it should be somewhere in `usr/local`
+Since I installed yarn through [[homebrew]], `which yarn` should return `/usr/local/bin/yarn`, which it does.